 New Oceania is a police state, with overall control in the hands of the New Oceania Worker’s Party (usually just known as the Party).
 There is a three-tier class system in place: the Inner Party, the Outer Party and the Proles.
 Every member of the population is expected to carry ID at all times.
 For Party members, these have a biometric element (akin to the Aurellian ID system), although for the Proles, the ID is more traditional.
-All IDs are issued by the Ministry of Love.
+All ID are issued by the Ministry of Love.
 Before it was disbanded, the Brotherhood was counted within the higher echelons of the Party.

 There is nominally sex equality in its government and Party organisation, but in practise there are very few powerful women and there is an ingrained male bias in society.
 Among the Proles, the bias is more obvious, with male employment at a higher level than female, as women are more expect to stay at home and look after the family.

 New Oceania runs under a centralised economic model, with basic food, clothing, housing and healthcare provided by the State.
 There is a duel currency system.
 The Party economy is based around credit chips linked directly to the bank accounts of the owner of the chip, which are held at the Bank of New Oceania.
 All wages and bonuses are paid directly into these bank accounts.
 Party members are not supposed to ever handle money.
 In contrast, the Prole economy works on a physical currency called the New Dollar, although some Proles, especially those in more senior positions, do have bank accounts.